TheJJ/ceph-cheatsheet/README.md

 * [Linux 3.10](https://github.com/torvalds/linux/commit/91f8575685e35f3bd021286bc82d26397458f5a9) [krbd support for `striping`](https://github.com/torvalds/linux/commit/5cbf6f12c48121199cc214c93dea98cce719343b) and layering

 Tricks
 --

-### Performance
+### Combine Multiple RBDs

-#### Tune Huge RBD
+Apart from general [KRBD tuning](#tuning-krbd), you can group together multiple RBDs.

-You can use LVM (or MD) to group together multiple RBDs to one device.
-[Since Linux 5.7, krbd does per-cpu queues though, and so this method likely no longer helps](#Kernel feature list)
+You can use LVM (or MD) to bundle multiple RBDs to one device.
+But [Since Linux 5.7, krbd does per-cpu queue processing so this method likely no longer helps](#Kernel feature list).

 See the configured io sizes with `lsblk --topology`.
 The larger, the better, as Ceph doesn't like small IO.

-#### RBD client local cache
+### RBD client local cache

 You can use `lvmcache` to cache a RBD on e.g. local SSD storage (which should be a md RAID or otherwise secured!).
 The cachepool size has no hard requirement, but the more the better.

-This is very useful for speeding up HDD-Ceph-Pools because the on-RBD filesystem commit latency is reduced drastically.
+This is very useful for speeding up HDD-Ceph-Pools because the on-RBD filesystem commit latency is reduced drastically, but especially read performance can benefit when data is cached and there's no need to fetch it while waiting ~15ms.

 ### Available Space